CodeLouisville/FSJS-class-project/week6/readme.md

 npm install
 ```

+**Strategy:**
+* A User will visit the site and see a button that reads `Add File`.
+* Clicking on this button will cause a blank form (previously not visible) to appear.
+* Our user will use that form to add a new File to the database.
+* The form has fields for `title` and `description` fields, a `Submit` and a `Cancel` button.
+* The `Submit` and `Cancel` buttons do exactly what you think they would do.
+ * The `Submit` button will trigger a javascript function that grabs the data from the form and POSTs it to an API endpoint (we already have one...remember it?)
+ * After POSTing the data and receiving a response, the page will refresh the list of Files.
+ * The `Cancel` button will close the form without POSTing the data
+* Clicking the `Add File` button while the form is open has the same effect as clicking `Cancel.`

 ## 2. Create a form

-**Strategy:** We want a button that reads `Add File`.
-When we click on this button, a blank form appears.
-The form has fields for `title` and `description` fields, a `Submit` and a `Cancel` button.
-The `Submit` and `Cancel` buttons do exactly what you think they would do.
-Clicking the `Add File` button while the form is open has the same effect as clicking `Cancel.`

 1. Clean up the look of our webpage by taking advantage of bootstrap's `.container`.
 Make the first two lines of the `<body>` look like this:
   ```html